MoKee/android_vendor_lge_d859/README.md

-# Vendor blobs from LG V20d for LG-D859
+# Vendor blobs from V10h+V20d for LG-D859